Study Finds Double Mastectomy Tied to More Missed Work

 As more breast cancer patients are choosing to remove both breasts, researchers examine the impact this aggressive surgery has on their employment.

-Women who pursue a more aggressive surgery for early stage breast cancer have nearly eight times the odds of reporting substantial employment disruptions, according to a new study from University of Michigan Comprehensive Cancer Center researchers.
+Women who pursue a more aggressive surgery for early stage breast cancer have nearly eight times the odds of reporting substantial employment disruptions, according to a new study from University of Michigan Rogel Cancer Center researchers.

 The study, published in Cancer, surveyed 1,006 women who were treated for early stage breast cancer and were employed at the time of their diagnosis.
 Use of chemotherapy, race and differences in employment support — including paid sick leave and flexible working schedules — all affected whether women lost more than a month of work or stopped working entirely after treatment.